Jidda Island

 Jidda Islands (جزيرة جدة) are a group of three small uninhabited islets in Bahrain, lying to the west of Bahrain Island and just north of Umm an Nasan in the Persian Gulf.
 They are 17.5 km west of the capital, Manama, on Bahrain Island.

 History

 In 1930 Jidda became the location of one of Bahrain's prisons.
-Majeed Marhoon, Abdulhadi Khalaf and several other political activists spent time in the prison in the sixties and seventies.
+Majeed Marhoon, Abdulhadi Khalaf and several other political activists spent time in the prison in the 1960s and 1970s.